 - Instant dynamic generation of JPEG overviews or details at any resolution

-- Allows easy viewing of extremely large images (gigapixel size) with no significant memory requirements
+- Allows easy viewing of extremely large images (terabyte size) with no significant memory requirements

 - One single image source file, not thousands of small separate files